Dev913/PiDeliverySystem/README.md

   Substep 7: Press Ctrl + x to exit

  4. You are setup!
 Now just explain to your Delivery Person how to use it and you will get notified on delivery!

-# Not a competition
-Yes i do know that.
-But see some people get upset over idiotic occurences!